2021 Fox 40 Factory

 As Noah Bodman noted in his review of the Fox 38, the on-trail experience of the new Grip2 damper with VVC applied to the high-speed compression circuit isn’t wildly different from the prior version (and to reiterate, the 2021 40’s damper shares its basic design with that of the 38, just reconfigured for the larger chassis).
 The most significant difference that Noah felt was that, while it was difficult to make the revised VVC Grip2 damper feel unduly harsh, it did seem that the overall range of high-speed compression adjustment, in particular, had narrowed a bit from the prior version.
 I’ve spent some time on the 38 as well, and fully agree with Noah’s take.
 On that fork, I found myself running the HSC surprisingly firm (in terms of the adjuster’s overall range — it doesn’t feel as if that produces an especially high amount of damping).

 The same is generally true for the new 40, but the high-speed compression tune does feel a touch firmer.
 It’s still relatively light overall and heavier, more aggressive riders might be left wanting for more high-speed compression damping without a bit of work to re-valve the high-speed compression circuit.
-At 165 lb / 74.8 kg, I’m not particularly looking for more high-speed compression than the new 40 has on offer, but I am running it at or near fully closed, depending on the trail and conditions.
+At 165 lb / 74.8 kg, I can work with the amount of high-speed compression than the new 40 has on offer, but I am running it at or near fully closed, depending on the trail and conditions, and wouldn’t mind it being a bit firmer at times.

 While the new damper doesn’t have as wide a range of high-speed compression adjustment as the old one, it does feel notably less spiky with the HSC adjuster turned up considerably.
 Remember what I said before about preloading a spring — in most forks, cranking up the high-speed compression adjuster preloads the valve, which increases the force needed to get it to open in the first place, but has less effect when going from partially to fully open.
 I think the addition of VVC to the high-speed compression circuit is overall going to be an improvement for most riders, but folks looking for a very firm HSC tune are likely going to be left wanting a re-valve.
 But, of course, those same people would likely be better served by re-valving the prior generation (or most other) forks as well, instead of cranking the adjusters and dealing with the compromises that entail.